Update 8:10 am: Paul Babeu's Campaign Director Chirs DeRose sent the following response, which we present here in full -

 "Congressman Paul Gosar was elected to Congress in 2010 as one of the historic class of 87 Republican freshman, committed to reining in government spending and fighting the Obama Agenda.
 Prior to his election to Congress, he has spent his career in the private sector as a family dentist.
 As a result of congressional redistricting, he is running for reelection in Arizona's 4th Congressional District."

-These accusations are rooted in a couple of reports: Babeu's Campaign and Sheriff's Office Mixup by Rebekah L. Sanders at AZCentral, and an article titled, Sheriff Is Set To Exceed Budget found in USA Today, written by Lindsey Collom.
+These accusations are rooted in a couple of reports: Babeu's Campaign and Sheriff's Office Mixup by Rebekah L. Sanders at AZCentral, and an article titled, Sheriff Is Set To Exceed Budget found in USA Today, Lindsey Collom.

 What About Ron Gould?

 As an Arizona State Senator, Gould, from Lake Havasu City is pretty busy right now in legislature.
 Although he, too,was able to take a little bit of a dig at Gosar in his January 11 announcement, "This district wants a Congressman who is willing to stand up and do what's right.
 Unlike some in this race, I won't vote to increase the debt ceiling and I won't seek out wasteful stimulus money that is nothing but an egregious waste of taxpayer dollars."

 So far, Gould hasn't commented on the recent revelations regarding Babeu's budget deficit.